hollodk/beast-validator/README.md

 ## 🔧 Extendability Ideas

-BeastFormValidator is built to be easily extendable and customizable.
+BeastValidator is built to be easily extendable and customizable.

 Here are some ideas for how you might enhance the core functionality to fit more advanced use cases: